sofiat99/ProyectoGo/README.md

     cd .\ProyectoGo\

+Finally you can run the project by running

+    go run main.go

-Finally run the docker with the following command
+or run docker with the following command

     docker compose up